In the card. On the card. Beyond the card.

 For an added layer of credit card fraud protection, cardholders participating in the SecureCode program creates a unique personal code known only to the cardholder and the issuing bank.
 This code is requested during the checkout process at participating online stores verifying the purchaser is indeed the cardholder.

 Cardholders can make purchases quickly and conveniently with a simple tap, rather than swiping or dipping their card.
-Not only is MasterCard PayPass convenient, but it adds a level of security since the card or PayPass device never leaves the cardholder's hand.
+Not only are contactless payments convenient, but they add a level of security since the card or device never leave the cardholder's hand.

 If fraud or a security compromise is suspected on a MasterCard card account, MasterCard works with the card-issuing bank to closely monitor the account for unusual activity and to notify the cardholder.